juge21/juge21/README.md

 ### Hello!
 I hope whoever is reading this is having a nice day.
-I am an upcoming biological scientist who will graduate undergrad in 2024.
-I am using Python and Bioinformatics for my thesis and graduate research.
+I am an upcoming biological scientist who is currently a graduate student at LSU as of Fall 2024.
+I am using Python and Bioinformatics in my research.

 <!--
 **juge21/juge21** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.